Royals come back to edge Tigers

 The Royals got back-to-back two-out hits in the fifth, but Alex Gordon struck out with runners on second and third.

 In the seventh inning, Ryan O'Hearn was the first Royal to face a member of the Tigers' bullpen, and he connected for his sixth home run of the season.
-He broke an 0-for-15 slump with his 439-foot blast to right.
+He broke an 0-for-15 slump with his 439-foot blast to right off Blaine Hardy.

 --Field Level Media